 Designing an individual learning plan

-Individual Learning Plans (ILPs) should empower students to tailor their learning experiences to their specific ambitions and abilities.
-Central to the ILP's effectiveness is its role in frequent progress monitoring and adaptation—a process carried out at least biannually and during pivotal transition phases in a student's journey.
+Individual Learning Plans (ILPs) should helps students to tailor their classroom activities to their specific ambitions and abilities.
+Central to the ILP's effectiveness is its role in frequent progress monitoring and adaptation, a process carried out at least biannually and during pivotal transition phases in a student's journey.

 Key Elements